port-labs/port-docs/docs/sso-rbac/sso-providers/oidc/okta.md

 - An SCIM `endpoint`
 - An SCIM `token`

-The `endpoint` and `token` will be used to complete the new SWA application.
+The `endpoint` and `token` will be used to complete the setup of the new SWA application.

    3. Open the Provisioning tab in your application, and under `Integration` fill the following: